Is Cash App Right for Your Business? What About Cash App Chargebacks?

 This would consume valuable time and resources if you're forced to participate in an investigation.
 And, while you wouldn't be responsible for chargeback fees (as you would with a card purchase), you could still face consequences from the company if they determine that you acted in bad faith.

-Depending on the scope of the situation, there's the potential that you could get involved in a broader investigation, too.
+Depending on the scope of the situation, there's the potential that you could get involved in a broader payment fraud investigation, too.
 P2P payment apps like Cash App are susceptible to fraud, just like any other platform.
 One tactic that fraudsters can employ is to use stolen bank account information to fund a Cash App account for their own use.
 The fraudster can basically siphon money out of a consumer’s account without ever needing to touch the customer’s card.

 Eventually, the cardholder will notice the funds missing on their bank statement.
 At that point, the individual may get law enforcement involved to recover the money, which could mean more time spent with investigations.